 6 month sleep regression: myth or real?

-When your baby’s sleep patterns change, it can leave you wondering whether it’s a regression to wait out, or whether you should take action.
-We’re here to help!
-Read on for a breakdown of the most common sleep issues (and solutions) for 6 month olds.
+When your baby’s sleep patterns suddenly change, it can leave you wondering if it’s something temporary to wait out or whether you should take action to help things get back on track.
+We’re here to get you through it!

 IN THIS ARTICLE: